 A new theory of the origin of the terrestrial planets solves longstanding scientific riddles and points to exciting opportunities for further investigation.

-Researchers have encountered repeated frustration in their efforts to agree on how Earth came to have a significant amount of water.
+Researchers have encountered repeated frustration in their efforts to explain the presence and distribution of water on the terrestrial planets.
 Meanwhile, the giant impact theory of the origin of the Earth-Moon system requires an elaborate scenario that seems impossible to verify and is undermined by new evidence.
 And none of the scores of hypotheses of the cause of the mass extinctions of prehistory has gained acceptance.
 Yet the new theory of the origin of the terrestrial planets can solve the first two problems, suggest a promising solution of the third, and explain other anomalies as well.
 Continue reading »

 Kenneth J. Dillon, Intriguing Anomalies: An Introduction to Scientific Detective Work

 [Scientific citations can be found in the original: Here